xitongsys/guery/README.md

 # Guery v0.1
 Guery is a pure-go implementation of distributed SQL query engine for big data (like Presto).
-It is composed of one master and many executors and supports to query vast amounts of data using distributed queries.
+It is composed of one master and many agents and supports to query vast amounts of data using distributed queries.

 ## Status
 This project is still a work in progress.
 Please start to use it and give feedback.
 Help is needed and anything is welcome!